dmidlo/histdata.com-tools/README.md

   --quality-preflight-profile-preview-format markdown
 ```

+Preflight-attached artifacts are recorded under `evidence.artifacts` with a
+publish-safe path, format, schema version, SHA-256 digest, and byte size.
+The
+profile preview remains mirrored at `evidence.quality_profile_preview` for
+compatibility with existing reports and runbooks.

 Preview artifact parent directories are created automatically.
 Use
 `--quality-profile-preview-output -` only when stdout is the intended artifact
 stream.